NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - RB
     - Made strong and pushes on block
     - Lifts slightly higher
+- RA
-- RA can now be done at anytime during run and does not have to wait for a loop of the animation
+    - Can now be done at anytime during run and does not have to wait for a loop of the animation
+    - Grabbable the entire move
 - GRKnJ moved further back
 - GRKnJ made a mid from a high